 “When we moved to Florida, we began seeing a neurologist,” says Luis.
 “Ruby had surgery, but it didn’t help.
 We were told this was the only thing that could be done for her, but I didn’t believe that.
-We went to Miami Children’s Hospital in search of a better answer, and we found it.
+We went to Nicklaus Children's Hospital, formerly Miami Children's Hospital, in search of a better answer, and we found it.
 Now we have our daughter back.”

 After Ruby’s first surgery she was put on medication, but she continued having seizures.
 In fact, before going to Miami Children’s she was having anywhere from 20 to 30 episodes daily, which terrified her parents and put Ruby’s life in danger.

-In July of 2003, upon the family’s arrival at Miami Children’s, Michael Duchowny, MD, Director of the Comprehensive Epilepsy Center
+In July of 2003, upon the family’s arrival at Nicklaus Children's, Michael Duchowny, MD, Director of the Comprehensive Epilepsy Center

 , began searching for a way to help Ruby.
 After thorough examinations by the team and evaluating all options, it was decided a second surgery would be needed.
 While the thought of their daughter undergoing another brain surgery was not easy, after talking with neurosurgeon Glenn Morrison, MD, Luis and Rufina agreed.